Get a Second Residence and Pay No Tax in 25 Tax-Free Countries

 If you hanker after a life of adventure in Central America, Guatemala is one of four countries in the region with territorial taxation.

-Obtaining permanent residence in Guatemala is easy if you can show proof of a US$1,000 monthly income, although you must be willing to live there for a substantial part of the year, or it’ll cancel your permit.
+Obtaining permanent residence in Guatemala is easy if you can show proof of a passive US$1,250 monthly income, although you must be willing to live there for a substantial part of the year, or the country will cancel your permit.

 12. Hong Kong